naddison36/tx2uml/README.md

 ```
 Usage: tx2uml call <txhash(s)> [options]

-UML sequence diagram of transaction contract calls. (default)
+Generates a UML sequence diagram of transaction contract calls between contracts (default).

 Arguments:
-  txHash(s)                  Transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
-If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces.
+  txHash(s)                   transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
+If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces

 Options:
+  -n, --nodeType <value>      type of Ethereum node the provider url is pointing to.
+This determines which trace API is used (choices: "geth", "erigon", "nether", "openeth", "tgeth", "besu", "anvil", default: "geth", env: ARCHIVE_NODE_TYPE)
-  -k, --etherscanKey <value>    Etherscan API key.
-Register your API key at https://etherscan.io/myapikey
+  -k, --etherscanKey <value>  Etherscan like block explorer API key
-  -a, --noAddresses <value>  Hide calls to contracts in a list of comma-separated addresses with a 0x prefix.
+  -a, --noAddresses <value>   hide calls to contracts in a list of comma-separated addresses with a 0x prefix
-  -d, --depth <value>        Limit the transaction call depth.
+  -d, --depth <value>         limit the transaction call depth
-  -e, --noEther              Hide ether values. (default: false)
+  -e, --noEther               hide ether values (default: false)
-  -g, --noGas                Hide gas usages. (default: false)
+  -g, --noGas                 hide gas usages (default: false)
-  -l, --noLogDetails         Hide log details emitted from contract events. (default: false)
+  -l, --noLogDetails          hide log details emitted from contract events (default: false)
-  -p, --noParams             Hide function params and return values. (default: false)
+  -p, --noParams              hide function params and return values (default: false)
-  -t, --noTxDetails          Hide transaction details like nonce, gas and tx fee. (default: false)
+  -t, --noTxDetails           hide transaction details like nonce, gas and tx fee (default: false)
-  -x, --noDelegates          Hide delegate calls from proxy contracts to their implementations and calls to deployed libraries. (default: false)
+  -x, --noDelegates           hide delegate calls from proxy contracts to their implementations and calls to deployed libraries (default: false)
   -h, --help                  display help for command
 ```

 ### Value command